hapax/hapax.github.io/assets/teaching.md

 *every subinterval to contain a kink* t make them unavoidable.
 In technical parlance, we need the kinks to be dense.

-After the students stew on this for a bit, you can give them a hint:
+You can let the students stew on this a bit.
+Physically drawing the curve, it seems impossible to avoid graphs with short smooth segments ("piecewise differentiable").

 #### Adding natural numbers <a id="sec-2-3" name="sec-2-3"></a>

 #### Arithmetic-geometric inequality <a id="sec-2-4" name="sec-2-4"></a>

-## Paths: power
+## Roads to power

 A second type of landmark is

-## Paths: an elementary example
+## An elementary example

-#### Saddles and spheres

 #### Saddles and spheres